-Each year the Department sets aside a number of Graduate Assistantships for entering students.
+Each year the Department sets aside a number of Graduate Assistantships for entering PhD students (we no longer offer graduate assistantships to entering MA students).
 In the current academic year, graduate assistants received a total financial package of at least $21,523 for a level 1, ½-time assistantship.
 This package includes a waiver of up to nine credit hours tuition each term, health insurance coverage, and for out-of-state students, waiver of out-of-state tuition.
-College Fellowships and Affirmative Action Assistantships as well as Departmental Fellowships are available also.
+College , University, and Departmental Fellowships are available also.
 Students recruited with assistantships may expect a minimum of five years of support so long as they make satisfactory progress in their studies.

 Assistantships are usually awarded for the following year by the Graduate Committee late in March.
 In the case of new students, decisions are made on the basis of their previous academic work, letters of recommendation, and relevant experience.
 Continuing students are assessed on the basis of their academic progress in the program as indicated by grades, faculty evaluations of course work, and timely completion of program requirements.